 SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in April 2016.
-SALT image quality drastically improved and most notably is stable during the night, making all modes of observations more efficient.
-RSS optics are cleaned every 18-24 months; the most recent service was performed in March 2018, and another service is planned for February 2020.
-All instruments and the telescope are close to their nominal expected efficiencies for 2020-1.
+SALT image quality drastically improved and most notably is stable during the night.
+RSS optics are cleaned every 18-24 months; the most recent service was performed in February 2020, which showed a marked increase in telescope throughput (see section 4.3 for details.
+All instruments and the telescope are close to their nominal expected efficiencies for 2020-2.